 General Purpose Identity Data APIs in Fraud Models

 A general purpose identity data API could be used in a fraud model, but there are some challenges to using an identity API that is for any use case and not risk in particular.
-For example, a common type of API used in fraud prevention models and systems is an address validation API.
-An effective address validation API ensures that addresses are valid and helps merchants make sure orders are shipped to the right addresses.
-But what happens when an address validation API is developed for general use cases and not with fraud in mind?
+For example, a common type of API used in fraud prevention models and systems is an Address Validation API that ensures that addresses are valid and helps merchants make sure orders are shipped to the right addresses.

-When an address validation API is general purpose and not built with a specific model in mind, the provider could change the output- and change it at any time.
-Let’s say you’re using an address validation API and the model has features A B C. What happens if the provider changes those features to D E F? – First, your entire model blows up because the features of the API model were changed.
+For Example: You’re using an address validation API and the model has features A B C. What happens if the provider changes those features to D E F? – First, your entire model fails because the features of the API model were changed.
 Second, you must now retrain your model.

 Consistency is not the only thing to consider when choosing an address validation API.
-The API should have the ability to normalize an address in a different format because not all customers input an address the same way.
-In addition, the API should not only be able to validate addresses effectively but also provide a unique identifier (UUID) for every address.
+The API should have the ability to normalize an address into a standardized format and provide a unique identifier (UUID) for every address.
 The UUID can be used in a fraud model to calculate velocities.
-Our address validation API is built around these requirements.
+Our Address Risk API is built around these requirements.

 Mapping APIs Are Not Validation APIs